GRAAL-Research/deepparse/docs/source/training_guide.rst

    We provide practical recommendations for the fine-tuning process, but you may have to try multiple retraining configurations to achieve an optimal result.
 If you are having difficulty adapting our models to your use-case, feel free to open an issue on the deepparse `Github <https://github.com/GRAAL-Research/deepparse/issues>`_.

-There are a few use-cases that may lead you to want to retrain deepparse's models.
+A few use-cases may lead you to want to retrain Deepparse's models.
 Whether you wish to obtain a better performance on a single or multiple countries that our models weren't trained on, or your data and address schemes require a more complex architecture, or the tag structure of your dataset is different from ours; deepparse's retraining features accomodate all these use-cases, and more.